 An exposure rate calibration correlates the number of counts in a given time to the exposure rate present in that field.
 This is in many ways similar to efficiency but we refer to it in this case as gamma sensitivity.
-Although it is possible to express this value in several different units, the Digilert200 requires the use of CPM/mR/hr (counts per minute per milliroentgen per hour).
+Although it is possible to express this value in several different units, the SEI Inspector EXP uses a formula of CPM/mR/hr (counts per minute per milliroentgen per hour).

-The instrument is placed in gamma radiation fields of different (but known) intensities that span the working range of the instrument, and the settings adjusted (if needed) such that all measurements are within $\pm 10\%$ of the true value.
+The instrument is placed in gamma radiation fields of different (but known) intensities that span the working range of the instrument, and the settings are adjusted (if needed) such that all measurements are within ±10% of the true value.
 The relevant settings include both the sensitivity and the dead time.